 Your first application will ask you to estimate how much gain in sales you expect in the start-up year.
 Your business tax will be based on that amount.
-After that, state the exact amount of money you made in sales to determine your local business tax.
+Once tax season rolls around, denote the exact amount of money you made in sales to determine your local business tax.

-Personal Business Documents Required for a Staffing Agency
+3. Personal Business Documents for a Staffing Agency

 Any business entity should have a detailed business plan.
 This is the document that sets up how you intend to run your staffing agency.
 Additionally, you will need one to solicit loans or other types of outside financing.

 A strong business plan includes all of the following sections: